UpCloudLtd/upcloud-java-api/README.md

 ```

-## Documentation for API Endpoints
+## Documentation

-All URIs are relative to *http://api.upcloud.com/1.2*
+All URIs are relative to *https://api.upcloud.com/1.2*

 Class | Method | HTTP request | Description
 ------------ | ------------- | ------------- | -------------